-- to create and regularly manage project profile on www.latlit.eu, - to publish information about the project on websites or social media accounts of LP and PPs, - to mark physical investments, - to display project poster in location visible to public, - to display the Programme logo at project events, - to display the Programme logo on all communication products indicated as project deliverables.
+- to create and regularly maintain project profile on www.latlit.eu, - to publish information about the project on websites or social media accounts of LP and PPs, - to mark physical investments, - to display project poster in a location visible to the public, unless LP/PPs have already placed durable plaques or billboards to mark physical investments, - to display the Programme logo or the EU flag at project events, - to display the Programme logo in a visible manner on documents and communication material relating to the implementation of the Interreg project, intended for the general public or for participants.

 The above indicated actions are minimum which is required by the Programme.
-Summary on the mandatory and recommended publicity actions is provided in table No. 11.
+Summary on the mandatory and recommended publicity actions is provided in table No. 12.
 Please note that this is not an exhaustive list and PPs are welcomed to use other additional cost-effective measures.